Posts tagged "servant":

 type and the content match (I know, I'd always thought that was a safe

-had to create a custom type that's a combination of JSON
+had to create a custom type that's a combination of JSON and PlainText,

 something that turned out to required surprisingly little code: